figment-networks/visualize-staking-api-flows/README.md

+# This project is no longer maintained.

-# Visualize Staking API Flows
+## Visualize Staking API Flows

 Welcome to the Figment Staking API.
 The goal of this app is to provide you with a way to visualize and interact with Staking API flows, to better understand how they function.